Medically Reviewed by Annamarie Coy, BA, ICPR, MATS

 This form of therapy helps teens identify and change unhealthy behaviors.
 Counselors often use cognitive-behavioral therapy (CBT) to help teens recognize and manage their triggers.
 This approach is helpful for teens who struggle with craving and relapse prevention.

-Motivational interviewing is a form of counseling designed to help teens become more motivated to change their behaviors.
 Many feel helpless over their drug or alcohol use and cannot stop on their own.
-MI allows teens to recognize that they can control their lives and change their behaviors.
+MET allows teens to recognize that they can control their lives and change their behaviors.

-12-step programs, such as Alcoholics Anonymous, provide a supportive community for teens with substance use disorders.
 Teens can receive guidance and support from peers in recovery.
 This help can help reduce the risk of relapse and provide long-term sobriety.

 MAT uses medication to reduce the severity of withdrawal symptoms and relieve cravings.
 Currently, three drugs can treat alcohol use disorder (AUD):

 Alcohol use is a serious problem among teens, and it can lead to addiction and health problems.
 Fortunately, professional treatments are available for teens with substance use issues.
-These can help your teen deal with the underlying causes of their alcohol use and develop healthy coping strategies.

 In this article